Correction or Change of Certificate

 What is the procedure: via the Agency or the Court?

 Each case is different.
-In order to analyze your case, it is necessary that you first send us an inquiry through our contact form.
-In this inquiry, you will need to upload or attach your current Certificate, if you have one.
-Our analysis will include the possibility of verifying directly with the agency before answering you which will be the procedure to follow.
+To analyze your case, it is necessary that you first send us an inquiry through our contact form and choose the "Certificate (Corrections)" option.
+In that query, you will need to upload or attach the current Certificate, if you have one, and specify exactly what change is required.
+Our analysis will include the possibility to verify initially with the Demographic Registry, free of charge, and then confirm the procedure to follow.

-On the other hand, if you have already received any previous communication from the PR Demographic Registry, you should include that letter in your consultation with us.
-Sometimes, when they are errors from the Population Registry itself, they can be corrected via the agency.
-For example, if the Certificate had the correct date of birth originally and then, due to some internal error of the agency, it was modified by mistake.
+If you have already received any previous communication from the PR Demographic Registry, you should include that letter in your inquiry to us.
+Sometimes, when there are errors from the Demographic Registry itself, they can be corrected via the agency.
+For example, when the Certificate originally had the correct date of birth and then, because of some internal agency error, it was changed by mistake.

-However, for most of the corrections it is necessary to turn to the court.
-This is because at the time of registration, the applicant (usually the parent) is the one who certifies by signature that the information provided was correct.
-Therefore, if more than 30 days have elapsed since the original registration, and the error was not due to the agency, then only the court is the one who could order the Population Registry to make the change.
+In general, for most corrections, it is necessary to go to the court court.
+This is because, at the time of registering a newborn, the parent is the one who certifies with his or her signature that the information provided is correct.
+Therefore, if more than 30 days have passed since the original registration, and the error was not due to the agency, then the court is the only one who can order the Population Registry to make the change.
 Without a doubt, going to court always involves more work, which is why the cost is higher.

-Correction or Change of Name: Via the Courts
+Correction or Change of Certificate: Via the Court

 1. Correction: for the Birth Certificate to officially show that the person's name is "also known by" another name.
 This legal procedure is known in Latin as "Ad Perpetuam Rei Memoriam".which means "information that is made judicially and preventively, so that it will be recorded in the future".
 This is the most common type of name change as it helps to preserve the tract of names previously used.